littlebeen/ASDDPM-Adaptive-Semantic-Enhanced-DDPM/README.md

 # Usage

+**Data preprocess**

+I have uploaded some image examples in ./data/OLI2MSI and ./data/Alsat.
+You can download the whole dataset and put all images like this form.

 **Train**

 1. Download the RRDB pre-train model from link and put it into the right place (./models/LREncoder/) according to the guidance in this link. [https://pan.baidu.com/s/1siWepPn2pVFC3SGyk1wuJg](https://pan.baidu.com/s/1siWepPn2pVFC3SGyk1wuJg)  code：bean